These ones I actually got her to make, as they are so simple to make.

 So try these if you like to have simple snacks for yourself, your family or when unexpected guests arrive.

 Zest of 1 lemon, grated

 Place the ricotta, mozzarella, spinach, lemon zest and egg in a bowl.
 Season with salt and pepper.
 Mix to combine.

-Cut each piece of pastry into 4 squares.
+Cut each piece of pastry into 4 squares (9 squares for a mini party size).
 Spoon 2 tablespoons of mixture onto the centre of each square.

 Fold over the pastry to form a triangle and press the edges with a fork to seal.
 (You can freeze them at this stage, for later baking).

 Place on a baking tray lined with baking paper.
 Brush lightly with extra beaten egg.
 Bake for 18-20 minutes or until golden.